 Each residence has a predetermined number of rooms/suites for incoming first-year students.

-In the event that your prefered residence or room type is not available in one of your top ranked residences, you could be assigned to any of our residences.
+In the event that your prefered residence or room type is not available you could be assigned to any of our residences or room types.

-You are asked for your personal preferences around noise, music, cleanliness, sleep schedules and more.
+You are asked specific questions about your personal preferences to help us match you with potential room/suitemates.
 This helps us match you to other students more effectively.

 Regardless of where you are assigned, there are a number of opportunities to connect with other students and staff for support.
 Each residence has its own unique community with programming developed by professional and caring staff to make your experience in residence amazing!